marytavakol/site/_pages/vacancies.md

 ---

 ### PhD positions
 There are currenly no available funded PhD positions.

-Self-funded or externally funded candidate will be evaluated on a case-by-case basis.
+**Self- or Externally Funded PhD Positions:**

+If you are passionate about research and seek academic freedom, explore self-funded PhD opportunities with us.
+Choose your own topic, access top resources, and receive personalized mentorship.
+Self-funded or externally funded candidates are encouraged to send their applications directly to me via email.

-### Closed positions
+### Closed
 **PhD Position in Reinforcement Learning** <small class="news-date">March 2023</small>
 <br/>I am looking for a highly motivated and skilled PhD candidate to work in the area of Reinforcement Learning.
 For more information regarding the position and how to apply, please follow this [link](https://jobs.tue.nl/en/vacancy/phd-position-in-reinforcement-learning-990306.html).
 Deadline is May 7th, 2023.